elugens/hello-javascript/docs/general-javascript-questions/objects-the-basics/symbol-type.md

 ---

-### Explain what a Symbol is in JavaScript?
+### Can you explain what a Symbol is in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+  <div><strong>Interview Response:</strong> A Symbol is a primitive data type in JavaScript that represents a unique identifier, often used to create private object properties and prevent naming collisions.
+</div><br />
-  <div><strong>Interview Response:</strong> The data type symbol is a primitive data type.
+  <div><strong>Technical Response:</strong> The data type symbol is a primitive data type.
 The Symbol() object returns a value of type symbol, and it has static properties that expose several members of built-in objects.
 It also has static methods that expose the global symbol registry and resembles a built-in object class.
 A "symbol" represents a unique identifier.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />